beatnafe/SSN-Look-Up/README.md

 I used a hash table of 1024 indices with AVL trees to handle conflicts.
 An array was not used for this program.
-Instead, I used a hash table Data persistance was achedived by serializing individual AVL trees so that the entire list is never loaded into the computer at once.
+Instead, I used a hash table Data persistence was achieved by serializing individual AVL trees so that the entire list is never loaded into the computer at once.

 How to run the program: